Submissions

 Hot Science

 It revolves around a current and attractive theme for the journal's audience.
 The most recent advances in biotechnology or bioprocesses at a national or international level are described.
-Minimum 9,000 and maximum 10,000 total characters.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 How does it work?

 The objective of this section is to lead the reader to delve deeper into the fundamentals of some technique, technology, process, equipment, among others, but in a simple and accessible way for all audiences.
 On many occasions we are on the technological horizon, but we do not know exactly how they work.
 Western blot, sequencing, spectroscopy, diagnostic tests, etc. These are some of the topics that could arise.
-Minimum 9,000 and maximum 10,000 total characters.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 Art in science and engineering

 This section seeks to show artistic expressions based on elements of biotechnology or bioprocesses.
 The aim is to find the meeting point that shows us the beauty of biotechnology and bioengineering applications.
 These can be images from microscopy, microbiology, histology, spectrophotometry, colorful samples and preparations, numerical simulations, equations and graphs, among other experimental and theoretical results, or even prose, stories, painting or scientific illustration.
-Minimum 4,500 and maximum 5,000 total characters.
+Short section: minimum 4,500 and maximum 5,000 total characters (counting spaces).

 Now what?

 This section describes the work or academic experience of graduates of scientific careers, it seeks to be a guide or motivation for students who have not yet completed their studies or who doubt what to do or whether to direct their training towards academia or industry.
 This section can also describe the challenges, difficulties, indecisions, and strokes of luck that can be suffered as a recent graduate.
-Minimum 4,500 and maximum 5,000 total characters.
+Short section: minimum 4,500 and maximum 5,000 total characters (counting spaces).

 Notable scientists

 This section narrates the life and scientific work of great researchers, the difficulties they faced during their scientific work, their motivations and their achievements.
 They serve as an example to follow for many future researchers, they seek to inspire and highlight the human side.
 The works or lives of people who were not recognized at the time or who were not given sufficient visibility may also be included.
-Minimum 4,500 and maximum 5,000 total characters.
+Short section: minimum 4,500 and maximum 5,000 total characters (counting spaces).

 Networks

 This section is specially created to promote the generation of scientific or student networks for communication between the different sectors where biotechnology or bioprocesses are located.
 It is sought that institutions, societies, organizations, magazines or individuals representing any of the above, write about research, dissemination or application of biotechnology that they carry out.
-Minimum 9,000 and maximum 10,000 total characters.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 Raise awareness

-This section seeks to raise awareness regarding a current or future problem, related to biotechnology or bioprocesses, that has an impact on the areas of health, environment or society.
-Minimum 9,000 and maximum 10,000 total characters.
+This section seeks to raise awareness regarding a current or future problem, related to biotechnology or bioprocesses, that has an impact on the areas of health, environment, society, public policy, and other areas.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 Bioentrepreneurships

 Section intended to publicize scientific and technological-based projects that are or have been carried out in the productive sector.
 It seeks to exemplify the process that a scientifically based product or service follows from the laboratory to commercialization.
 Likewise, the objective of this section is to describe the work of already consolidated companies within the field of biotechnology.
-Minimum 9,000 and maximum 10,000 total characters.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 Microbugs

 This section describes the particularities and curiosities about a particular microorganism, mentioning its applications and biotechnological potential.
 This includes bacteria, yeast, fungi, animal and plant cells, or even viruses.
-Minimum 9,000 and maximum 10,000 total characters.
+Long section: minimum 9,000 and maximum 10,000 total characters (counting spaces).

 Time capsules

 Historical events relevant to today's biotechnology or bioprocesses are briefly described here.
 Likewise, in this section prospective views on current issues can be addressed.
-Minimum 4,500 and maximum 5,000 total characters.
+Short section: minimum 4,500 and maximum 5,000 total characters.

 Privacy Statement